Board of Directors

 Mark began his career as a maths teacher in Cambridgeshire and Milton Keynes before joining Rochdale Education Department in 1987.
 He then worked in Wigan, in Salford (where he was Director of Education and Leisure) and Bradford, where he was Assistant Chief Executive responsible for Education, Community Development and Social Care.
 After a brief period working for Serco, he moved to Bury in 2007 as Assistant Director (Prevention & Partnerships) and became Director in January 2011, with his original children’s services remit expanding to include cultural services in April 2014.

 Mark has been actively involved in ADCS and its predecessors since entering local government.
-He chairs the North West Regional Group.

 Ms Karen Reeve